 LIFX - smart-lights

 Having my house lights dim to a candlelight hue in the evenings, and then turn red at night, has probably affected my sleep more than any other product I own.
 Better yet, they also slowly wake me up in the mornings, just before my alarm goes off.
-Once you've got these in, you just set the routines and never think about lights ever again.
+Once you've got these, just set the routines and never think about lights ever again.

-LIFX is Aussie made, but the Kogan (chinese) version is much cheaper.
+LIFX is Aussie made, but the Kogan version's cheaper (dimmer).

 Ecosa - mattress & pillow